arsalqazi3/Krypro/README.md

 # Krypro
-This is a crypto trading platform named "Krypro".
-It is coded using C++.
+This is a crypto trading platform named "Krypro". <br> It is coded using C++ with Object Oriented Programming concepts. <br> There is also a ".txt" file to store the user actions.